 The SSEA has held workshops on animal ethics almost every year since its founding.
 The earliest of these workshops were organized around central themes like "zoos," "the replacement argument," and "the relation between 'animal liberation' and environmental ethics."
 Miller ran both the SSEA and those workshops until 2002, when he turned things over to Mylan Engel (Northern Illinois University).
 In 2016, Engel handed things off to Bob Fischer (Texas State University) and Jeff Johnson (St. Catherine University).
-Johnson stepping down in 2020, and Fischer now runs the Society with the help of the Advisory Board.
+Johnson stepped down in 2020, and Fischer now runs the Society with the help of the Advisory Board.
 The SSEA continues to hold workshops in conjunction with the APA, though it also now holds an annual workshop just prior to the Rocky Mountain Ethics Congress at the University of Colorado, Boulder and an online colloquium series.

 From 1980-1984, the SSEA published a journal called Ethics and Animals.
 The first articles appeared in 1981: Richard L. Fern's "Human Uniqueness as a Guide to Resolving Conflicts Between Animal and Human Interests" and Tom Regan's "Utilitarianism and Vegetarianism Again."
 Ethics and Animals published 19 issues over the course of four years.